ItsVisu/Web_Dev/README.md

 # Web_Dev
-This repository for Web Development Projects
+This repository is for Web Development Projects